-Trends and Issues First Nations and Métis Relations works in an environment based on relationships with governments, First Nations and Métis organizations and communities.
+Trends and Issues

+First Nations and Métis Relations works in an environment based on relationships with governments, First Nations and Métis organizations and communities.
 These relationships provide opportunities to further Saskatchewan's interests in the social, economic and cultural arenas.
 We are responsible for administering a variety of agreements, strategies and programs within a continually changing environment.
 This section outlines some of the key external issues we face.
-Our Performance Plan includes key actions that outline how we will address these issues and performance measures to evaluate our progress.
-The environment in which FNMR conducts its work is shaped by a number of key factors including: - The growing First Nations and Métis population in the province and the need to improve their socio-economic outcomes; - The constitutional status of Aboriginal peoples and recent jurisprudence; - Federal policy on Aboriginal issues; - The perception of racial intolerance and the need for better relations between Aboriginal and non-Aboriginal people; - Lobbying efforts; - · Capacity of Aboriginal organizations; and - Work on Treaty implementation.
+Our strategic plan includes key actions that outline how we will address these issues and performance measures to evaluate our progress.